 A single year emissions drop will not slow the pace of global warming, but the researchers say there is a ‘unique opportunity’ to secure long-term emissions cuts by following an economic recovery ‘aligned with tackling climate change’.

-Major pandemic shift in China’s attitude to wildlife trade
+Major shift in China’s attitude to wildlife trade

 Biodiversity conservation seems to have turned a major corner in China in the wake of the pandemic as a survey of consumers showed a huge majority are now in favour of tough new wildlife protection legislation.

-More than 90 percent of the 100,000 respondents to a survey conducted by Peking University and the Shan Shui Conservation Center supported a strict ban on wildlife consumption, trade, and exhibition outside of zoos.
+More than 90% of the 100,000 respondents to a survey conducted by Peking University and the Shan Shui Conservation Center supported a strict ban on wildlife consumption, trade, and exhibition outside of zoos.

-The country’s conservationists are optimistic that the result signals a wider public shift toward support for national efforts to prioritize biodiversity conservation.
+The country’s conservationists are optimistic that the result signals a wider public shift toward support for national efforts to prioritise biodiversity conservation.